-- Using a hitch rack: If you have a 2″ hitch, we hands down recommend the Hollywood Sport Rider SE for Cargo Bikes that is rated to carry two bikes weighing up to 80 lb each.
-This rack can also accommodate the longer 60″ wheelbase of the EdgeRunner.
+- Using a hitch rack: If you have a 2″ hitch, we hands down recommend the Hollywood Sport Rider for Electric Bikes.
+It is rated to carry two bikes weighing up to 80 lbs. each, can accommodate any wheel size up to 5″ in width and it can fit the longer 60″ wheelbase of the EdgeRunner.

 - In a car, van or wagon: The EdgeRunner, Stoker or RFA, with Hooptie, U-Tubes and front wheel removed will fit in the back of many vans and wagons.
 In the included picture, a 10e was loaded into a 2011 Toyota RAV4 with one rear seat folded down.
 This left room for the driver and two passengers.
 When transporting your bike inside your car, be sure to lash it down to something secure (like a lashing point or handle) to prevent it from moving too much during transportation.
 We have also heard of customers transporting them in a Prius with the rear seat folded down and accessories removed.